 To make the filling use an electric hand mixer or a food mixer with a whisk attachment to mix together the full fat cream cheese, icing sugar, cocoa powder and orange extract until smooth

-Add the double cream and whisk again until the mixture thickens.
+Add the double cream and whisk again until the mixture thickens considerably.
+You want it to be thick enough so you have to shake or tap the spoon to make it fall off.
 Fold in 8 chopped up segments of the Terry's Chocolate Orange with a spoon or spatula

 Put the filling on top of the biscuit base and smooth it over.
 Put it in the fridge overnight or for 5-6 hours to set